Mondo and his wife Angela

 God then called our young family to the Midwest where I served as a youth pastor and senior pastor for 9 years.
 It was also during this time that I had the joy of getting trained in the backgrounds and theology of the Bible.
 I attended Moody Bible Institute where I received a Bachelors degree and studied the Jewish background of the Bible along with pastoral leadership.
 I really had a strong desire to continue to learn the background of Scripture so it would sharpen my ability to teach.
 I went to seminary at Trinity Evangelical Divinity School and received a masters degree in Biblical and Near Eastern Archaeology and Languages.
 A fancy title simply to mean that we had the honor of learning the richness of the culture, history, theology and original languages of God’s Word.

-During that time, I also had the privilege of traveling to Israel on five occasions, Egypt and Jordan twice, Turkey, Greece, Patmos and the opportunity to lead two tour groups through the land of Israel.
+God also has given me the privilege of traveling to Israel on six occasions, Egypt and Jordan twice, Turkey, Greece, Patmos and the opportunity to lead three tour groups through the land of Israel.

 After we left the midwest, God moved our family to serve three years at a church in Washington state and now have the privilege of serving at Tahoe Community Church.
 God continues to show me the riches of His mercy in calling us sinners into His service.
 I thoroughly enjoy the outdoors, trail running, mountain biking, as well as attempting to be an amateur astronomer.
 If you want to catch a trail, talk theology, or observe the Milky Way, shoot me an email and we’ll make it happen!